Grounding Gaps in Language Model Generations: Classifying Grounding Acts

 \section{Classifying Grounding Acts}

-To analyze disparities in \framework{} usage between humans and LLMs, we must first classify \framework{} in our datasets.
+To analyze disparities in \framework{} between human and LLM generations, we must first classify \framework{} in our datasets.
 In this section, we outline the construction of test/validation sets, and our prompting setup to classify \framework{}.